 How to Take Care of an Irish Doodle

 Irish Doodles are a wonderful breed, but they also have unique needs when compared to other dog breeds.
 You’ll want to keep their unique needs including their personality, nutritional needs, activity needs, and health concerns in the forefront of your mind.
-This will help you provide the best care possible for your dog so they can live a happy and healthy life.
+This will help you provide the best care possible for your dog so it can live a happy and healthy life.

 Standard Irish Doodles and Mini Irish Doodles will have different nutritional needs.
-Standard Irish Doodles should be fed a large breed dog food, while Mini Irish Doodles should eat a small breed food.
+Standard Irish Doodles should be fed a large breed of dog food, while Mini Irish Doodles should eat a small breed of food.
 Choose a high-quality food and keep in mind that a dog’s activity level, age, metabolism, and other factors will impact the ideal amount of food they should be fed.

-Most dog food bags have general guidelines based on a dog’s weight, but you can also consult with your veterinarian if you are unsure of exactly how much food your dog should need.
+Consult with your veterinarian if you are unsure of exactly how much food your dog should need.
 Portion an Irish Setterpoo’s daily allotment of food into two meals; one in the morning and one in the evening.
 This can reduce the chances of obesity and make it less likely for an Irish Doodle, particularly a Standard Doodle, to develop bloat.

 Maintenance and Grooming

 With their Poodle parent, an Irish Doodle’s coat doesn’t shed much, if at all.
 Their coat may either be wavy or curly, with curly coats shedding the least amount.
 Since their coat does not shed, it can easily become very matted or tangled if it isn’t brushed regularly.
-Be sure to brush your dogs coat each day to keep it soft and looking its best.
+Be sure to brush your dog’s coat each day to keep it soft and looking its best.
 You may occasionally need to trim the hair on your Irish Poo Setters if it gets too long.
-This is especially true for the ear hairs, since if they get too long it can cause dirt to build up which can lead to an ear infection.
+This is especially true for ear hairs since if they get too long it can cause dirt to build up which can lead to an ear infection.

 To prevent dental disease, you should also brush your dog’s teeth a few times a week.
 Their nails should also be trimmed if they get too long to prevent them from causing the dog any pain.

 An Irish Doodle is relatively easy to train.
 However, they will need some repetition and practice to master different commands and retain what they learn.
 Training the dog when they are still a puppy is also advised as it can improve the training process.
-If you haven’t had this variety of dog before, you may find it beneficial to enroll in an obedience training class with a more experienced trainer.
+If you haven’t had this variety of dogs before, you may find it beneficial to enroll in an obedience training class with a more experienced trainer.
 These dogs are very intelligent and eager to please, which can make it easier to train them than some other breeds.

 Irish Setters are working dogs, and Irish Doodles inherit a lot of their need for activity.
 This breed has a lot of energy and will need lots of exercise each day.
 Plan to take your dog for multiple long walks and give him or her time to run around in a fenced-in backyard.
-You can also find time to play with him or her inside or outside to offer additional activity.
-Be sure to have plenty of toys in the house that your dog can play with on their own when they have energy to burn.
+You can also find time to play with him or her inside or outside to offer additional activities.
+Be sure to have plenty of toys in the house that your dog can play with on their own when they have the energy to burn.

 Irish Doodle Puppies are very affectionate and love spending time with their family members.
 Be sure to find opportunities to expose your new dog to different people, places, and pets to get him used to different scenarios and how to appropriately behave and interact.
 Early and consistent training is essential for your new puppy.
 Get training started as soon as you bring your dog home as this will help ensure he grows up to have a more even-tempered personality.